The below list details all my items for the bike nerdy or adventure needy amongst you.

 - Wheelset - Rigida CSS Andra rims with Shimano XT hubs

 - Tyres - Schwalbe Marathon XRs and spare Schwalbe Smart Sam Aplencross (more traction for front wheel)

 - KMC chain

 - Pedals - Shimano SPD M530s.
-(I normally ride egg-beaters but these are dual being platform on one side for when I'm cruising cities with regular shoes and clipless on the other for proper riding)
+(I normally ride egg-beaters but these were dual being platform on one side for when I was cruising cities with regular shoes and clipless on the other for proper riding)

 - Braking - Shimano XT V-Brake

 - Cockpit - Easton flat bar, BBB XS bar-ends with Thomson stem (flush finish on rear of stem protects knee bashing when climbing out of the saddle and working the front-end on steep bits)